yext/revere/README.md

 function should return the name of the go template file you create, and the Scripts function should return an array containing the names of the js files you create.

-The LoadInfo function should parse the JSON string stored in the string passed to it into a struct representation that can be accessed by a custom Probe.
+The LoadDefault function should parse the JSON string stored in the string passed to it into a struct representation that can be accessed by a custom Probe.

 #### Go template